Shoulder Range of Motion Rehabilitation Robot Incorporating Scapulohumeral Rhythm for Frozen Shoulder: Declarations

-The raw encoder data (.csv) supporting this study's findings are available from the authors upon reasonable request, but are not publicly accessible.
-For more information, please contact bluerobin@bluerobin.co.kr.
+The raw encoder data (.csv) supporting the findings of this study are available from the corresponding author upon reasonable request but are not publicly accessible.
+For further inquiries, please contact bluerobin@bluerobin.co.kr.